 And even when an organisation decides to become more customer centric, there are many mistakes that are commonly made.
 This article “7 Reasons for Failure When Adopting a Customer First Strategy” gives the main ones and makes a complementary read to this post.

 But today’s world has accelerated the upward trend in the importance of a customer-first strategy and makes it one of the most, if not the most important one for all organisations.
 It is no longer the norm or even the new-norm, of successful businesses, it is becoming the make or break criteria in surviving the pandemic.
 And many companies are already failing fast, although it is said that for many retailers, the pandemic only sped up their likely appearance in bankruptcy courts.
 For more on this I suggest you read “As pandemic stretches on, retail bankruptcies approach highest number in a decade.”

 While retail is clearly suffering as purchases in lockdown went online, it is not the only industry to have been hit hard.
 Another CNBC article highlights others including cruises, fitness, energy and airlines.
 Whether or not these too were headed downwards or not, customers hold the key to success more than ever before as their spending becomes less impulsive.
 The 20 biggest companies that have filed for bankruptcy because of the coronavirus pandemic are listed in this article on Forbes.

 Reasons for having a customer-first strategy

-There has been enough research done to prove that the return on a customer first strategy is significant.
-Here are just a few of the numbers I found.
+There has been enough research done to prove that the return on a customer-first strategy is significant.
+Here are just a few of the numbers I have found.

 I believe that those numbers can no longer be ignored.
 It’s time every CEO started initiating a move to a more customer centric organisation.
 NO more excuses; this has to be (OK, one of) your top priorities!